stefanoborini/book-the-software-company/03-code-quality.md

 Coding is not wikipedia.
 Wikipedia does not rely on logic to build a meaningful narrative.
 Coding requires correctness and logical consistency.

+## Quality of internal tools

+Any technology product builds on previously established tools.
+In the startup phase, these tools are external ones, either opensource or commercial products.
+As the startup grows, so does the need for specialized tools, such as a deployment infrastructure, a specialized library for core business tasks, classes and functions to reduce boilerplate, documentation.
+You must invest in these tools because they increase the velocity of development, yet investment in these tools is considered waste because it does not generate revenue.
+Truth is, your developers are customers too, and specifically they are customers that consume money.
+The more they have to fiddle with your own broken tools, the less efficient they will be.
+Invest in your tools, or your ability to deliver will be crushed under their ineffectiveness.

+## Make it, use it, bin it

+Sooner or later, something of your hardly implemented solutions will be implemented better by some external product.
+It is time to move away from your internal product.
+You are delegating problems.
+I've seen plenty of times when stubborn developers clinged to their own file format when HDF5 offered the experience of a full research team whose goal is to deliver the most performant file format for scientific storage.
+Your business is in developing scientific software, not in developing file formats.
+Ditch your file format.
+It made sense 10 years ago, now it's time to move on.

+This is also important because people working for you are not only here for the money.
+They are also here to learn new techniques.
+Using internally developed tools does not enrich their curriculum, and if they don't want to become irrelevant on the job market, they are not going to like it.

+- write code that is overly complex in response to needs for genericity that is not there, in the name of flexibility, but end up being inflexible due to the complexity of the resulting design.
+- Complexity for the sake of complexity.
+Inability to keep things simple and lean.

 - code conflicts arise from poor management.

 - schizophrenic development: many different brains with no clear, uniform mindset lead to confusing, schizophrenic code.